argonautproject/subscriptions/backport-to-r4.md

 }
 ```

-Note this subscription points to its Topic as `https://server-r4.subscriptions.argo.run/Basic/1`, indicating that the contents of `Basic/1` on the server should look like:
+Note this subscription points to its SubscriptionTopic as `https://server-r4.subscriptions.argo.run/Basic/1`, indicating that the contents of `Basic/1` on the server should look like:

 ```json
 {